VIDA-NYU/data-polygamy/README.md

 ## How To Run

 To run the different steps of the framework, you will need [Apache Hadoop](http://hadoop.apache.org/).
+We have used v2.2.0 for our final experiments (more information [later](#paper-experiments)).

 We strongly suggest users to read our [paper](#Links) before using our code.